Jojo Babie Shows Off Major Cleavage In American Flag Bikini

-Jojo Babie shared a brand new bikini pic earlier today, and it’s racked u over 36,000 likes in the first five hours.
+Jojo Babie shared a brand new bikini pic earlier today, and it’s racked up more than 36,000 likes in the first five hours.
 The Instagram sensation has been busy sharing revealing photos lately, but it’s been 11 days since she last posted a bikini pic.

 The photo showed the model posing outdoors at the beach, with rock formations and blue ocean waters in the backdrop.
-She wore an American flag-themed bikini top, and looked straight at the camera.
+She wore an American flag-themed bikini top and looked straight at the camera.

 Babie’s cleavage was on full display, as she placed her right hand by her mouth and her left hand by her neck.
-She wore her hair down in a heavy right part, as her blond highlights popped.
+She wore her hair down in a heavy right part, as her blonde highlights popped.

 Jojo also wore heavy eye makeup, along with heavy brow liner.
 She appeared to keep things simple with no necklace or bracelets.